concourse/prod/iaas/README.md

 ## Terraform

-Don't run `terraform` commands from within this directory.
-Run all commands from the root of this repository.

 ### Setup To Run `terraform` Commands

 You need a GCP service account key.
 Create and download one in JSON format